mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 invulnerability to turn the fortunes of its new acquisition around.
 This gambit has backfired a few times but megacorporations can afford to invest where others dare not and Delgardo is exploiting the situation to increase its share of the mining industry in Deneb.

 General Products General Products is active in several market sectors, notably heavy industry and starship construction.
 The latter has suffered lately with a series of poor designs and embarrassing failures, a situation General is keen to reverse.
 To this end, it has taken to offering basic warships and trade vessels at low prices, resulting in an upsurge in small-scale trading – and occasionally an increase in piracy preying on the abundant shipping.
 These vessels are not particularly good but provide an affordable patrol force to a cash-strapped client and can get goods from A to B almost as well as a more expensive ship.
-General Products does not have a centre of power in Deneb but maintains shipbuilding facilities at several of the region’s better starports.
+General Products does not have a center of power in Deneb but maintains shipbuilding facilities at several of the region’s better starports.

 GSbAG GSbAG is almost exclusively a starship manufacturer, with a reputation for high-quality vessels that command an equally high price.
-It has no specific centre of power but maintains shipyards at some of the high-end starports in the sector.
+It has no specific center of power but maintains shipyards at some of the high-end starports in the sector.
 A showcase facility is planned, at a location yet to be chosen.
 Naturally, most major worlds of the sector – and all of the duchies – are vying for the lucrative position of host.
 The facility will produce high-end military vessels for the Imperial Navy as well as yachts and liners for prestige clients.

 Hortalez et Cie Hortalez specialises in finance and banking rather than physical goods and has brokerages in most major starports.
 It is not clear if Hortalez is a player in the political arena or not, due to complex chains of transactions that disguise many of its major dealings.
 However, it is obvious that Hortalez et Cie is keen to support any faction that keeps trade lanes open and money flowing.
 To that end, the megacorporation is thought to be a stabilizing influence, exerting steady pressure for moderation on all factions.
-Its mediators have assisted in the negotiation of several important peace treaties, favouring fair deals that reduce chance of further conflict.
+Its mediators have assisted in the negotiation of several important peace treaties, favoring fair deals that reduce chance of further conflict.

 Instellarms Instellarms produces high-end military hardware, selling to mercenary forces, governments and similar bulk clients.
 It does not deal in single weapons but in high-volume equipping contracts that include weaponry, ammunition, spares and training.
 Instellarms supplies many of the better mercenary formations and some subsector dukes with their hardware, on a scrupulously neutral basis.
 Those with the cash can buy from Instellarms unless the sale would be illegal; a noble under Imperial censure or a mercenary unit with questionable paperwork will be refused a sale but those in good standing do not have to provide a reason for wanting to buy arms.